arastoof/AngloShift/README.md

 ``` bash
 cargo run -- -t 'The color of My tyre is grey.' -b
 ```
-to convert all of the British spellings in the text to their British variants.
+to convert all of the American spellings in the text to their British variants.

 use `-a` instead of `-b` to convert to American.